 This course provides field experience in a health care organization under the supervision of selected health care administrators and faculty.
-This is an opportu-In ity to apply classroom knowledge to real-world business with an emphasis on m health care.
+This is an opportunity to apply classroom knowledge to real-world business with emphasis on health care.

-Prerequisites: Last semester of study and permission of the Director.
+Prerequisite: Last semester of study and permission of the Director.

-Note: Students may be required to meet certain health and safety standards set m by the agency providing the internship.
+Note: Students may be required to meet certain health and safety standards set by the agency providing the internship.